 The UK gender pay gap is different from equal pay.
 The UK gender pay gap measures the overall difference between the average pay received by men and the average pay received by women in a workplace.
-It therefore reflects the different number of men and women at varying levels of seniority, and doing different roles.
+It therefore reflects the different number of men and women at varying levels of seniority and doing different roles.
 The UK gender pay gap does not measure or compare pay in like-for-like roles.
 By contrast, equal pay is a legal requirement in the UK to pay men and women the same for equal or similar work.
 Elsevier Limited is committed to equal pay and has policies in place to pay employees fairly for the role they do, irrespective of their gender.
 A UK gender pay gap can exist despite men and women being paid equally for the same or similar roles.

 The reason for the total pay gap at Elsevier Limited is that there is a greater proportion of men than women in more senior, higher paid roles, and a greater proportion of women than men in lower paid roles, as illustrated by the pay quartile statistics below.
 It is these gender demographics that are driving our UK gender pay gap.
 The bonus pay gap statistics reflect the fact that opportunities to receive performance-related pay (for example annual and share-based incentives and sales commission) increase with seniority and there is a greater proportion of men than women in more senior roles.
+A one-time payment was made in 2023 to employees who were not already on an incentive scheme.
+This has impacted the bonus eligibility and bonus gap data.
+Excluding this one-time payment, the mean bonus gap would have been 3.7% and the median 28.2%.